 KARCHER MALL

-Caldwell Boulevard and West Karcher Road
+Nampa-Caldwell Boulevard / US 30 and West Karcher Road

 Nampa, Idaho

 Plans for the Spud State's first shopping mall were announced in August 1964.
-The complex would be built on a 34.9-acre tract.
-This was located 19 miles west of downtown Boise ["boy-see"], in the suburb of Nampa.
-KARCHER MALL was built by the Nampa-based Daum Development Corporation.
+The complex would be built on 20 acres of a 34.9-acre tract.
+This was located 19 miles west of downtown Boise ["boy-see"], in an unincorporated section of Canyon County.
+The mall site was annexed into the City of Nampa on August 2, 1965.

-Construction commenced on a Phase I southward addition on March 8, 1967.
-This 2.9 million dollar project expanded the existing mall southward.
-New stores included Irene's Fashions, Singer Sewing Center, Skagg's Drug Center and the Boise-based ID Store.
-The centerpiece of the renovation was a 2-level (140,000 square foot) J.C.
-Penney.
 This store was dedicated -along with the new South Wing- on October 23, 1968.
 The ribbon cutting ceremony was attended by Harry Daum, the mall's developer.
 Mayors of the cities of Caldwell and Nampa were also in attendance, as was Karen Ryder, "Miss Idaho 1969."
 In late 1969, the mall's discount variety store was rebranded as a Rasco Tempo.

 A Phase II southward expansion was announced on July 26, 1972.
 Work got underway in January 1973.
-This project would add a 1-level (60,000 square foot) Seattle-based The Bon Marche the Virgil O'Dell Red & Blue Twin Cinemas and nineteen new inline stores.
+This project would add a 1-level (60,000 square foot) Seattle-based The Bon Marche, the Virgil O'Dell Red & Blue Twin Cinemas and nineteen inline stores.

 KARCHER MALL lost Troutman's Emporium in February 2003.
 Pleasanton, California-based Ross Dress For Less leased the old Buttrey Foods location in 2004 .
 The mall's west anchor was rebannered as a Bon-Macy's on August 1, 2003, and was fully "Macy-ated" on March 6, 2005.

 The shopping hub changed hands four more times.
-Anaheim, California's Milan Properties began a refurbishment in 2008.
+Anaheim, California's Milan Properties began a third refurbishment in 2008.
 A more ambitious remodeling, which had been proposed by the previous owners, was scrapped.
-Milan's scaled-down renovation concentrated on a face lift of the interior, remodeling of entrances and painting the exterior.
-The 14 million dollar project was completed in the spring of 2009.
-As part of the refurbishment, new Burlington Coat Factory and Steve & Barry's University Sportswear stores had opened.
-Unfortunately, Steve & Barry's went bust after only 11 months.
+Milan's scaled-down renovation concentrated on a face lift of the interior, remodeling of entrances and painting of the exterior.

 The cinema space, which had operated as the Karcher Reel Theatre until February 2000, re-opened, as the Northern Lights Cinema Grill, in September 2009.
 The primary Macy's had been shuttered on October 14 of the same year.
 Macy's had moved to the new open-air NAMPA GATEWAY CENTER {4.3 miles east, in Canyon County}.
 A KARCHER MALL Macy's Clearance Center remained intact, for a time.

 Livermore, California's Rhino Investments bought KARCHER MALL in May 2019.
-A 30 million dollar demalling was soon proposed.
+A 30 million dollar demalling was proposed.
 An 81,000 square foot section of the South Wing would be demolished and the enclosed shopping concourse converted into inline store space.

 A revitalized power center, known -at first- as KARCHER MARKETPLACE, would include 216 residential units.
 A photo-op groundbreaking was held in November 2019, with demolition on the South Wing getting underway soon after.
 The official name of the shopping complex was eventually changed to DISTRICT 208.